Québec City’s Best Picnic Spots

 St. Matthew’s Cemetery

 Ever considered picnicking in a cemetery among 314 tombstones?
 If that idea piques your interest, head to St. Matthew’s cemetery off rue Saint-Jean in the heart of the Saint-Jean-Baptiste district.
 There are a number of delicatessens in the area where you can get what you need for your picnic, but J.A.
 Moisan is second to none, with European-style deli meats, Québec cheeses, and what seems like every preserve under the sun.
 Directly in front of the cemetery, Nina Pizza Napolitaine cooks delicious authentic Italian pizzas.
-You can take your lunch down to the neighbourhood’s public space, Passage Olympia, and eat at one of the bistro tables there.

 - Francis Fontaine